Parenting Tips for New Dads

 Similarly, make sure your partner is getting some quality time.
 Take over parenting duties and let them go nap, watch their favorite show, or simply drive around for a bit while blasting some music.

 If you’re the full-time parent, they still need a break after working all day.
 You both deserve a break.
 Make sure this happens.
 Being a new parent is tough for everyone, don’t be afraid to lean on each other for help.

 The above tips will help you protect your hands, balls, sanity, and relationship.
 These things are all important, but most of all, just focus on being a kickass dad.

 Be there for your child when they need you, be there for your child when they don’t need you.
 Enjoy every second of it, take joy in what seems mundane, and take thousands of pictures.
 Things will fly by and you will kick yourself for those moments you can’t clearly remember.

 We’re fortunate enough to live in a day and age where photos and videos cost nothing and all of us are armed with a camera in our pocket.
 Use it.

 Last but certainly not least, don’t ever be afraid to make mistakes.
 You’re going to do things that make you or your partner sigh or swear.
 You’re going to do things that aren’t by the book.
 And, you’re going to not do things that you should have done.
 It’s all a part of the learning experience and part of being a parent.
 Nobody is perfect, no matter what some mommy blog will try to make you think about them.

 You’ve got this, new dad.
-Now, go and be a kickass dad that your child, partner, and relatives can be proud to call their family.
+Now, go and be the awesome dad that your child, partner, and relatives can be proud to call their family.
 Oh, and master the art of handling spiders.
 You’re gonna need it.